Disbudding Goats

 • The horns can injure you while you’re milking or performing other routine care.

-• The breed standard requires dehorning/disbudding for registration or participation in breed shows.
+• The breed standard requires disbudding for registration or participation in breed shows.

 With any invasive procedure carried out with livestock, we need to be prepared for unhappy outcomes.
 While it is rare to lose a goat kid to disbudding, it can happen.

 With any invasive procedure carried out with livestock, we need to be prepared for unhappy outcomes.
-While it is rare to lose a goat kid to disbudding, it can happen.
+While losing a goat kid to disbudding is rare, it can happen.
 Early in our breeding program, we lost two kids to a botched job performed by a livestock veterinarian.
-The goat’s horn buds were burned too deeply and for too long.
+The horn buds were burned too deeply and for too long.
 They developed a brain infection and died within days of the procedure.
 It was, of course, heartbreaking.

-Although it was difficult to make the decision the following year, I did have the next batch of kids disbudded.
-This time I asked an experienced goat breeder to show me how she dehorned her goats.
+Although it was difficult, I did have the next batch of kids disbudded.
+This time I asked an experienced goat breeder to show me how she disbudded her goats.
 Since she raised the same breed, plus other breeds, she was knowledgeable about the anatomy of their tiny heads.
 All went according to plan and the goats did beautifully, once they got past the actual procedure.
 While I lean more to the side of having the goat kids disbudded than not, I do still pause each time I have to make the decision.

-If you feel comfortable after learning how to dehorn a goat, you will be ready to take care of the kids in your herd.
-If you cannot get past the thought of performing the disbudding, maybe another goat breeder will take care of it for a fee.
+If you feel comfortable after learning how to disbud a goat, you’ll be ready to take care of the kids in your herd.
+If you can’t get past the thought of performing the disbudding, another goat breeder might be willing to do it for a fee.

 Post-disbudding care includes keeping an eye on the horn buds for any signs of infection or bleeding.
 As the scab prepares to drop off, minimal bleeding might be seen.
 Any heavy secretions or drainage should be treated by a veterinarian.
 While antibiotics are not routinely used for the disbudding procedure, having a farm first aid kit stocked with a good quality antibacterial spray is always a good idea.